WalidGharianiEAGLE/getweather/README.md

 ASCII Art Representation:
 🌞🌞
 ```
-## Configuration

-There are no additional configuration options for this script.

-## Contributing

-If you would like to contribute to this project, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.